IBM/ubiquity-k8s/README.md

 ## Ubiquity Dynamic Provisioner

-Ubiquity Dynamic Provisioner facilitates creation and deletion of persistent storage in Kubernetes (version 1.5.6) through use of the [Ubiquity](https://github.com/IBM/ubiquity) service.
+Ubiquity Dynamic Provisioner facilitates creation and deletion of persistent volumes in Kubernetes (version 1.5.6) through use of the [Ubiquity](https://github.com/IBM/ubiquity) service.

 ### Installing the Ubiquity Dynamic Provisioner
 Install and configure the Provisioner only on one node in the Kubernetes cluster(minion or master).